ciencialatitud0/EPIC_1/Session_2/README.md

 # Session 2: Data Analysis with python I
-This site sesion describe basics package, functions and methods to reading, writing and ploting a dataset.
+This session describe basics package, functions and methods to reading, writing and ploting a dataset.
 For more info using [Python tutorial](https://docs.python.org/3/tutorial/).